banesullivan/nuftio/README.rst

    :alt: GitHub

-File I/O for NUFT simulations
+File I/O for NUFT simulations (warning: this was hacked together by @banesullivan for a project.)

 Be sure to take a look at the `example notebooks`_!